shinrobu/shinrobu.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Pursuing a B.S. in Computer Engineering, Minor in Computer Science
+subtitle: B.S. in Computer Engineering, Minor in Computer Science

 profile:
   align: right